emadb/plastinstall/README.md

-plasticinstaller
+Plastinstall
 ================

-A super simple but useful server for installing apps on windows servers
+A super simple but useful server for installing apps on windows servers.